donohoe/content/posts/wordpress-humans-txt.md

 # Adding humans.txt to WordPress
 #### December 17th 2022

-Given enough time everything you do as a web developer will be gone.
-The ability to preserve any legacy is limited.
-All our code, our ingenuity, shameless hacks, eventually gets refactored, or deleted.
-The [humans.txt](https://humanstxt.org/) is one small corner where, maybe if you are lucky, you can point to after you have left the company and say _"Look, I helped build that"_.
+_humans.txt_ is a simple but effective way for web developers (and other contributors) to take credit for their work and preserve their legacy on the web.
+Given enough time everything a web developer touches is gone.
+The ability to preserve any footprint is limited.
+All our code, our ingenuity, shameless hacks, eventually are refactored or deleted.
+The [humans.txt](https://humanstxt.org/) is one small corner in the internet where, maybe if you are lucky, where a simple acknowledgement may remain - this is especially useful if the website is maintained and updated by different teams over time.

 I have been mentioned in the _humans.txt_ in a number of sites where I no longer work or have access to.
 A few survive still, but most don't: